-Inflationary pressures, while somewhat moderating recently, are expected to persist, at least in the near-term, and may negatively impact our results of operations.
+Inflationary pressures are expected to persist, at least in the near-term, and may negatively impact our results of operations.
 To mitigate the inflationary pressures on our business, we have implemented selective price increases in certain markets, accelerated productivity initiatives and expanded our supplier base, while continuing to execute on overhead cost containment practices.